-When location of home base is determined, with a steel tape measure 127 feet, 33/8 inches in desired direction to establish second base.
+When location of home base is determined, with a steel tape measure 127 feet, $3\frac{3}{8}$ inches in desired direction to establish second base.
 From home base, measure 90 feet toward first base; from second base, measure 90 feet toward first base; the intersection of these lines establishes first base.
-From home base, measure 90 feet toward third base; from second base, measure 90 feet toward third base; the intersection of these lines establishes third base.
-The distance between first base and third base is 127 feet, 33/8 inches.
+From home base, measure 90 feet toward third base; the intersection of these lines establishes first base base, measure 90 feet toward third base; the intersection of these lines establishes third base.
+The distance between first base and third base is 127 feet, $3\frac{3}{8}$ inches.
 All measurements from home base shall be taken from the point where the first and third base lines intersect.

-The catcher's box, the batters' boxes, the coaches' boxes, the three-foot first base lines and the next batter's boxes shall be laid out as shown in the diagrams in Appendices 1 and 2.
+The catcher's box, the batters' boxes, the coaches' boxes, the threefoot first base lines and the next batter's boxes shall be laid out as shown in the diagrams in Appendices 1 and 2.
 The foul lines and all other playing lines indicated in the diagrams by solid black lines shall be marked with paint or non-toxic and non-burning chalk or other white material.